Visiting a prisoner

 - a visit is in the child’s best interests.

-They may decide to impose special conditions on the child’s visit, such as ordering a non-contact visit.
+They may impose special conditions on the child’s visit, such as requiring a non-contact visit.

-A child visitor must have any 1 of the identification documents identified above.
+An application for a child visitor must include any 1 of the identification documents listed above.

 Booking a prison visit